Israeli officials demand the right to strike Hezbollah under any cease-fire deal for Lebanon

 Israel frequently targets military sites and facilities associated with Iran-linked groups in Syria but rarely acknowledges the strikes.
 The death toll from Wednesday’s strike in Palmyra was unusually high.

-The temple complex already suffered significant damage years ago from the Islamic State group in its rampage across Syria.
+The complex suffered significant damage years ago, during the Islamic State group's rampage across Syria.

 Chehayeb reported from Beirut.